TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Free Shipping: Mason Jar Candles &.
 More
     *   Quirky Home Accents Starting at $10
     *   Free Shipping: Pastel Glassware &.
 More from $10

     *   Free Shipping: Mother's Day Gifts from $12
     *   Fairground Faves: Retro Appliances &.
 More
     *   Beach Ready: Braven Waterproof Speakers &.
 More
-    *   Free Shipping: Luxe Bedding &.
-More from $15
     *   Free Shipping: Rugs for Every Room
     *   Heart and Home: Inspirational Signs &.
 More
     *   Free Shipping: Wall Art by PTM Images
-    *   Free Shipping: Modern Home Accents
-    *   Kitchen Organization Must-Haves from $10
-    *   Giftables by Orla Kiely from $10
     *   Free Shipping: Melange Bedding from $12
     *   Free Shipping: Pop Art Pillows Under $18
+    *   Free Shipping: Luxe Bedding &.
+More from $15

     Shop By Category
     *   Home Decor